datagrove/mangrove/webrtc/readme.md

 Maybe server becomes authorization only and this becomes the performance critical signaling server.
 Can we make them linkable into a single monolith for ease of deployment though?

+each shard can keep a list of free and available pages. eventually there will only be available.

 Getting an name:
 1. To claim an unused name, ask datagrove to sign the name/id pair.
 2. To assign the name to a new device, use the existing device to sign the name/id pair.